ymcgillicuddy/HR-Analytics/README.md

 This project takes an HR analytics dataset from Kaggle and seeks to predict attrition amongst high-performing employees.
 The following steps are undertaken in the Jupyter Notebook:

 - exploring/cleansing the data
-- prepping multiple pipelines against a Histogram-Based Gradient Boosting Estimator - utilises OneHotEncoder and OrdinalEncoder from scikit-learn to test effectiveness across different approaches to using categorical data.
+- prepping multiple pipelines with different subsets of the dataframe against a Histogram-Based Gradient Boosting Estimator - utilises OneHotEncoder and OrdinalEncoder from scikit-learn to test effectiveness across different approaches to using categorical data.

 ## Components
 - HR_Analytics csv data file